 Priority III: Applications in this category have met all program requirements however, project needs; benefits and/or community involvement are less than that needed for Priority I or II.
-In addition, applicant may have failed to provide at least 10% match of total project costs and/or other funds are not firmly committed match requirements.
-In-kind donations and contributed property will not be accepted as match.
+In addition, applicant may have failed to provide at least 10% match of total project costs and/or other funds are not firmly committed.